If you need influencer campaign inspiration, this post has you covered! Below we highlight eight awesome micro-influencer marketing campaigns in...

 Here’s what you could get out of a short-term campaign:

 - A short-term bump in followers and engagement

 And here’s what you shouldn’t expect (particularly with less time and only a handful of influencers):

 - Ad-ready user-generated content to supplement your paid social strategy

 - Positive reviews and testimonials to use throughout your marketing funnel

 Sample Influencer Marketing Timeline: What to Expect

-We recommend kicking campaigns off with a 90-day initiative to establish a foundation for growth.
+We recommend kicking campaigns off with a minimum 90-day initiative to establish a foundation for growth.
 This is your sort of “testing phase” to experiment and gather data.
-After those first three months, you can make changes to your strategy based on your initial results.
+After those first three months, you can make changes to your strategy based on your initial results and scale accordingly.

 How to Approach Your First 30 Days

 - Map out the goals for your creator campaigns.
 Do you want to increase brand awareness, drive sales or grow your social media following?